-- By selecting File > Quit (Mac) or File > Exit (Windows). - By its shortcut Cmd+Q (Mac) or Ctrl+Q (Windows) - By using Alt-F4 or the red cross button to close the last document window on Windows.
+- By selecting File > Quit (Mac) or File > Exit (Windows). - By its shortcut Cmd+Q (Mac) or by using Alt+F4 to close the last document window (Windows).

 3. Working with files

 3.1.
 PDF, PDF+ and Normalized PDF

 In ArtPro+, your open file can be a PDF+ file or a Normalized PDF file.
 If your current file is a Normalized PDF file, this will be indicated behind the name of the file in the window title.
 The file type depends on the file you open.